Stanton Creek Campground: Best Camping on the Shores of Lake Powell

 lake-powell-camping-trip

 Imagine waking up to the sun rising over the red rocks of Lake Powell and taking a few steps from your campsite to jump into the cool water.
-At Stanton Creek campground, this is your reality!
-This campground is in one of Utah’s most beautiful areas and offers plenty of activities for outdoor enthusiasts.
-Whether you’re interested in hiking, fishing, boating, water sports activities, or just taking in the scenery, Stanton Creek is sure to please.
-So, pack your camping gear and get ready for some unforgettable memories.
-Stanton Creek is one of the best places for camping on the shore of Lake Powell!
+At Stanton Creek campground, this is your reality.

 camping-on-the-shore-of-lake-powell

-Stanton Creek is located within Glen Canyon National Recreation Area (NRA) in Utah.
-The National Park Service manages this area.
+Stanton Creek is located within Glen Canyon National Recreation Area (NRA) in Utah, and it is managed by the National Park Service.
+There is an entrance fee to use the park.

 If you have the Annual National Park Pass ($80/year), the pass covers the entrance fee.